International Find a Pay Phone Booth Day

 In the days before cell phones, you could a find phone booth almost anywhere you looked.
 You could find them in any city or town, on almost every street corner in America.
 Phone booths were in every restaurant, store, mall, and public building.
 For a dime, now a quarter, you could quickly and easily place a phone call.

 Over the several decades of their use, there have been many variations of phone booth designs.
 The traditional phone booth was an enclosed, rectangular box.
-Original designs were wooden frames with glass walls, evolving to metal frames with glass or plexi-glass walls.
-Modern, indoor phone booths are an open booth, with a pay phone inside of it.
+Original designs were wooden frames with glass walls, evolving to metal frames with glass or plexiglass walls.
+Modern, indoor phone booths are open booths, with a pay phone inside of them.
 (See picture below)

 Did You know?
 The first pay phone booth was called a “telephone cabinet”.

-The arrival of cell phones spelled the death knoll for millions of phone booths, Yet remarkably, a few are still around and working.
+The arrival of cell phones spelled the death knell for millions of phone booths, Yet remarkably, a few are still around and working.